 In order to contain, heal, and reduce the appearance of symptoms due to rosacea, patients typically rely on a combination of medications, photodynamic treatments, and laser treatments.
 These treatments may include common topical treatments such as antibiotic gels or vitamin-C serums, oral medications, laser treatments such as the VBeam laser, or light therapies such as Red and Blue Light therapy.
 By combining several skin care modalities, Dr. Green can effectively treat and control every case of rosacea.

-Best Skin Care Treatments for Rosacea
+Best Topical Skin Care Treatments for Rosacea

 The best dermatologists, like Dr. Michele Green in NYC, start by first analyzing your basic skin care regime.
 Since patients with rosacea have some of the most sensitive skin, Dr. Green will suggest gentle cleansers and toners to clean your skin, and non-comedogenic, oil-free moisturizers, to treat your skin.
-Next, she will presribe some topical medications and antibiotics to treat your rosacea.
+Next, she will prescribe some topical medications and antibiotics to treat your rosacea.

 - Soolantra (Ivermectin) is an excellent choice to treat the inflammatory component of rosacea as well as the redness.